 RYUSHIN SHOUCHI RYU

 This is the official website of Ryushin Shouchi Ryu (RSR), headquartered in Tokyo, Japan.
-RSR is a school of Kobudo specializing in Iaijutsu and Kenjutsu, and is dedicated to the practice and preservation of the skills that closely resemble the fighting techniques of the samurai.
+RSR is a school of Kobudo specializing in Iaijutsu, Bokutojutsu and Taijutsu, and is dedicated to the practice and preservation of the skills that closely resemble the fighting techniques of the samurai.
 If you are interesting in learning an ancient system direct from the current headmaster, join our organization today.

 RYUSHIN SHOUCHI RYU JAPAN